jhare/gpt-engineer-parse/README.md

 # gpteng-output-breakout

-Separate the files from this prompt's [https://github.com/jhare/gpt-engineer](gpt-engineer) output
+Separate the files from this prompt's [https://github.com/AntonOsika/gpt-engineer](gpt-engineer) output

-_note: do your best in your prompt to encourage the filenames to be on lines by themselves.
-Adding more parsing options but for now the multiline regex is simple_

 ## usage
 Invoke main.py and it will parse what is on standard in